-Our named executive officers are identified in the 2020 Summary Compensation Table below.
-Their compensation primarily consists of (i) base salary, (ii) annual performance-based cash bonus plan awards and (iii) equity incentive awards.
+Our named executive officers are identified in the 2020 summary compensation table below.
+Their compensation primarily consists of (1) base salary, (2) annual performance-based cash bonus plan awards and (3) equity incentive awards.
 Our named executive officers are also eligible to participate in the same retirement and health and welfare benefit plans as our other full-time employees.